-They’re dusting off this neglected and misused marketing tactic and pouring all the love it deserves and placing it into the public eye, forcing all of us to see alt text as a focus and central part of usability online.
+Instagram users are dusting off this neglected and misused marketing tactic and pouring in all of the love that it deserves and placing it into the public eye.
+Forcing all of us to see alt text as both a focus and central part of usability online.

-Alt text is fundamental.
-If you’re already using it (properly) you have every reason to feel a bit smug, and for those who aren’t, we’ve got you!
+Alt text is a fundamental part of the online experience.
+If you’re already using it, properly, that is, then you have every reason to feel a bit smug, and for those who aren’t, don’t worry – we’ve got you!

-Let’s deep dive into alt text, so you too can make the internet a better place for all.
+Let’s take a deep dive into alt text, so you too can make the internet a better place for everyone.

 What is Alt Text?

 Alt text (or alternative text) is a string of text that you assign to an image upon upload.

 In recent years, thanks to the growth of social media, alt text has crept out of the depths of a marketer’s to-do list and into the hands of every content creator.
 Instead of just being used as an SEO tactic to help raise your page or social posts rank, alt text is finally fulfilling it’s true and meaningful purpose.

 If you’re familiar with SEO, then alt text is not a new concept.
 In fact, alt text as a term has been frequently searched in Google over the past decade.
 However, since 2018, exactly the time when Instagram introduced alt text as a feature, alt text-related terms started being searched in reference to Instagram.
 After that, it began being searched up in relation to other terms, too.